rust-lang/book/second-edition/src/ch08-03-hash-maps.md

 Note that we need to first `use` the `HashMap` from the collections portion of the standard library.
-Of our three common collections, this one is the least often used, so it’s not included in the features imported automatically in the prelude.
+Of our three common collections, this one is the least often used, so it’s not included in the features brought into scope automatically in the prelude.
 Hash maps also have less support from the standard library; there’s no built-in macro to construct them, for example.

 Just like vectors, hash maps store their data on the heap.
 This `HashMap` has keys of type `String` and values of type `i32`.
 Like vectors, hash maps are